orJohn, it’s great to sit down with you, talk about your musical history & how you ended up here in St Louis.

 A: Well, I grew up on the Gulf Coast in Pensacola, I was at the beach a lot because that’s what you get did as a kid, a teenager!
 Especially, you know, you went to the beach, and so the sound of the ocean crashing and stuff like that, well that’s where the original idea for guitar reverb came from with Dick Dale.
 It’s the sound of the waves crashing, and the reverberation caused by that.
 You know Blues is about being yourself, and my love of reverb and sometimes tremolo, that’s me being true to myself because I grew up in that environment.
 My cousin surfed all the time, I had a lot of friends that were surfers.
 I had a lot of friends that were motorcycle riders too.
 In fact when I was 16, it was right around Christmas, when I walked into a room where my mom and dad were, my mom looked up at me and goes “what do you want, I can tell by the look on your face you want something”, and then my dad goes “oh crap he wants a motorcycle like all his friends” and I said “no I don’t, I want a guitar”.
 My mom looked at me and said, “what do you want a guitar for, you don’t know how to play it?”

 Well, I’ve never forgotten those words, and that’s probably the reason why I still play guitar today.
 So you know, BB used reverb a lot, and a lot of people use reverb for the production values and stuff, so I just kind of got into that sound.
-I wasn’t consciously trying to blend surf music with Blues, it’s just that I liked reverb, so it just kind of worked out that way!a
+I wasn’t consciously trying to blend surf music with Blues, it’s just that I liked reverb, so it just kind of worked out that way!

 You’ve been in St. Louis a few years now.
 Back when I was at the National Blues museum, I was able to bring you and your band to the Legends stage, it’s one of my favorite memories.